Pinoy Big Brother: Gen 11: Spin-off

 A spin-off reality series titled Pinoy Big Brother: Gen 11 Big 4 Ever has been commissioned following the immense success of the season.
 It aired on Kapamilya Channel, Kapamilya Online Live, A2Z, TV5, iWantTFC and TFC from December 9, 2024 to January 24, 2025.
 It featured the housemates from this season, with a greater focus on the show's finalists.
 Hosted by Robi Domingo and Bianca Gonzalez, the series delved into discussions with the housemates, showcase their lives after the show, and present never-before-seen footage that was not aired during the season.
 This marks the second reality spin-off in the franchise since Melason in Love from the Double Up season in 2010.
 The spin-off ran for 35 episodes, and was replaced by How to Spot a Red Flag in its timeslot.

 Reception

 Due to the season's high engagement with viewers and fans on various social media platforms, a huge number of violent remarks and bashing towards the housemates concerned the show, prompting the release of an official statement from the management to take legal actions on such matters, as well as the removal of the vote-to-evict system during the seventh eviction round.

+The show had also been summoned by the Movie and Television Review and Classification Board or MTRCB to address complaints by the viewers regarding different controversies happened during the season.

 On the other hand, this season has also received a lot of positive reception from the viewers, resulting in a lot of concurrent viewers during major episodes, with 2.26 million all-time high peak concurrent viewers during the Big Night, which also received an all-time high TV rating of 10.7% on October 26, 2024, according to the Nielsen NUTAM People Survey.